Skip to main content

 }

 We’ve built JSON data in PowerShell before, so this one isn’t any different, we do however need to cater for Installation Intents, Assignment Groups, Device Filters, and Device Filter States.
-These can be broken down as below, with the ones we actually care about to in bold.
+These can be broken down as below, with the ones we actually care about in bold.

 Item Details